AdobeDocs/lightroom-partner-apis/quickstart/renditions.md

 HTTP/1.1 200
 ```

-_STEP _3: Once the rendition links (/links/rels/rendition/<rendition_type>) are populated in the asset response, then that means that rendition has been generated correctly.
+_STEP 3_: If the HEAD call returns 200 successfully then that means rendition has been generated correctly.
 Now call the read rendition api to get the rendition.

 ```
 GET /v2/catalogs/{catalog_id}/assets/{asset_id}/renditions/<rendition_type> HTTP/1.1